hendratay/laziest.site/README.md

 - [leerob](https://github.com/leerob/leerob.io) - heavily inspired by the clean ui
 - [hackernews](https://github.com/HackerNews/API) - using the news api for home page
-- [lukepeavey](https://github.com/lukePeavey/quotable) - using the quotes api for home page
+- [tlcheah2](https://github.com/tlcheah2/stoic-quote-lambda-public-api) - using the stoicism quotes api for home page
 - [icanhazdadjoke](https://icanhazdadjoke.com) - using the jokes api for home page